rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 Archive
 :   data compression on insertion saves disk space, but slows down search queries (cold data).

-...

-It's a matter of adopting an engine according to need: Archive for log storage, Memory for temporary data, etc.
+It is a matter of adopting an engine according to need: Archive for log storage, Memory for temporary data, and so on.

 MariaDB/MySQL uses port 3306/tcp for network communication.

 As the default version supplied with Rocky is the MariaDB community version of the database, this chapter will deal with this version.
-Only the differences between MySQL and MariaDB will be dealt with specifically.
+Only the differences between MySQL and MariaDB are specifically dealt with.

 ### Installation